dennisvr/vertx.glue/README.md

 ## Converter ##

 ### Goal ###
-Provide RXJava based methods for converting object from and to other representations.
+Provide Observable methods for converting object from and to other representations.
 Typically used to convert from and to JSON.

 ### Example ###